nixworks/public/news/2010/07/12/README.md

 ##### Jon Bon Jovi
 ### [Singer Jon Bon Jovi opts to continue with Bon Jovi's world concert tour despite tearing his calf muscle at the end of a concert in New Jersey. ](/news/2010/07/12/singer-jon-bon-jovi-opts-to-continue-with-bon-jovi-s-world-concert-tour-despite-tearing-his-calf-muscle-at-the-end-of-a-concert-in-new-jerse.md)
-_Context: Bon Jovi, Jon Bon Jovi, New Jersey_
+_Context: Bon Jovi, New Jersey, Jon Bon Jovi_

 ##### Spain
 ### [Spain's victorious 2010 FIFA World Cup "campeones" return to Madrid where they are met by millions of people in the streets, the royal family and politicians. ](/news/2010/07/12/spain-s-victorious-2010-fifa-world-cup-campeones-return-to-madrid-where-they-are-met-by-millions-of-people-in-the-streets-the-royal-famil.md)
-_Context: Madrid, Spain, 2010 FIFA World Cup, 2010 FIFA World Cup Final_
+_Context: 2010 FIFA World Cup Final, 2010 FIFA World Cup, Spain, Madrid_

 ##### Paul the Octopus
 ### [Paul the Octopus retires. ](/news/2010/07/12/paul-the-octopus-retires.md)